 I go to therapy later that day.
 El Shrinko wants me to write out what I want.
 "The only thing I've heard you say clearly is that you want sexual experience without being trapped in a monogamous relationship."
 I get sick in my guts before and during therapy session.
 Brandy and Giselle are cat-fighting inside... or am I just mad that El Shrinko can't hear what I ask for, week after week?
 I want to be physically healthy.
 I don't mind a little crazed misery over sex, everyone goes through that.
 I just don't want it to make me physically sick all the time.

 My friend Roxana calls.
-She hates her office job downtown.
-People disagree with her politics, so she keeps her mouth shut.
-She suspects her myopia is partly caused by the strain of keeping a poker face, in enemy territory.
+"I HATE my office job downtown.
+People disagree with my politics, so I keep my mouth shut.
+I even wonder if my myopia is partly caused by the strain of keeping a poker face in enemy territory."

-Guts still throbbing.
+My guts are still hot and swollen.
 I do pelvic rolls from Afro-Haitian class warmup--seems to help.
 Why don't I do it more often?
 Because I don't want to be seen doing it.
 Sexual motions.
 I'll get punished for it.